pinorobotics/r2d2/README.md

 ```
 ros2 launch r2d2 r2d2_launch.py
 ```
-It expects Dorna2 arm "Command Server" to be reachable on default URL (see `r2d2_control` package instructions how to redefine it).
+It expects Dorna2 arm "Command Server" to be reachable on default URL (see instructions inside `r2d2_control` package how to redefine it).

 After all nodes are started it is possible to Plan and Execute trajectories from MotionPlanning panel.